JuliusVai/own-project/README.md

-# Your own project
+## Recipe Search

-Recipe Search App - web app in which you can search for food recipes using wanted dish ingredient as a keyword.
-Built with Javascript, CSS flex, React, Express and external API.
+Web application in which you can search for food recipes using wanted dish ingredient as a keyword.

+## Technologies used:

+- Javascript
+- CSS flex
+- React
+- Express
+- external API

 Demo app // http://enigmatic-escarpment-98576.herokuapp.com